 Some locking stitch markers are similar to safety pins.
 Others have lobster clasps to hook onto your knitting, like the ones shown above.
 You can slip some styles over the knitting needle but, most commonly, you can attach them to your knitting.

 Another reason why I love them is, they won't fall off of your knitting.
 With round markers, if I stop at the beginning of a round, it may drop off when I set my work down.
-And I may not notice until much later, which means tinking and frustration.
+I may not notice until much later, which means tinking back and endless frustration.